sayanita237/Occupation-vs-Educational-Qualification/README.md

 3.Perform a one-way ANOVA on Salary with respect to Occupation.
 State whether the null hypothesis is accepted or rejected based on the ANOVA results.

 4.If the null hypothesis is rejected in either (2) or in (3), find out which class means are significantly different.
 Interpret the result.

+1.What is the interaction between two treatments?
+Analyze the effects of one variable on the other (Education and Occupation) with the help of an interaction plot.[hint: use the ‘pointplot’ function from the ‘seaborn’ function]

+2.Perform a two-way ANOVA based on Salary with respect to both Education and Occupation (along with their interaction Education*Occupation).
+State the null and alternative hypotheses and state your results.
+How will you interpret this result?

+3.Explain the business implications of performing ANOVA for this particular case study.